 Panasonic L1 versus Panasonic L10

-The Panasonic Lumix DMC-L1 and the Panasonic Lumix DMC- L10 are two digital cameras that were announced, respectively, in February 2006 and August 2007.
+The Panasonic Lumix DMC-L1 and the Panasonic Lumix DMC- L10 are two digital cameras that were revealed to the public, respectively, in February 2006 and August 2007.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
 The L1 has a resolution of 7.4 megapixel, whereas the L10 provides 10 MP.

-The physical size and weight of the Panasonic L1 and the Panasonic L10 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The side-by-side display below illustrates the physical size and weight of the Panasonic L1 and the Panasonic L10.
+Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the L1 – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the L1 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic L10 is somewhat larger (2 percent) than the Panasonic L1.
 However, the L10 is slightly lighter (8 percent) than the L1.
-Cameras that are intended for semi-professional or professional use are sometimes a bit bulkier in order to provide them with the necessary ruggedness.
 In this context, it is worth noting that neither the L1 nor the L10 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can find an overview of suitable optics in the Four Thirds Lens Catalog.